Not All Salary Surveys are Created Equal

 One common practice for creating geographic differentials is to apply a single multiplier, based on the local cost of labor, against the national average.
 However, using a single geographic differential for all of your salary surveys may result in pay that is not competitive, or over-indexed.

 Since no two salary surveys have identical participants, some may naturally have different geographic differentials built into the results.
 For example, some tech surveys are significantly west-coast weighted, due to the prevalence of tech jobs on the West Coast.
-Similarly, finance surveys may also be skewed towards the East Coast, based on the prevalence of the financial sector.
+Similarly, finance surveys may also be skewed toward the East Coast, based on the prevalence of the financial sector.

-Differentials vary by Job Level
+Geographic Differentials vary by Job Level

-Interestingly (but not surprisingly), geographic differential change based on the job level as well.
+Interestingly (but not surprisingly), geographic differential changes based on the job level as well.
 Jobs that are paid less are typically more likely to have greater geographic differentials than those that pay more.
 The easiest example to conceptualize is minimum wage roles.
 In Texas, the minimum wage is $7.25 an hour, whereas in Seattle, it is $16.00 an hour — a 221% geographic differential!
 While this is an obvious example meant to demonstrate how significantly job level can impact pay, it is not an exaggeration.

 Case Study